coderefinery/cmake/_episodes/09-exercise.md

 Try to now print the configure-time Git hash in `src/main.cpp`.

+Homework: The above solution records the configure-time Git hash.
+How would you record the Git hash at build time?

 ---

 ## Create an installer so the program can be installed properly (GNU standards)